SystemsBioinformatics/dynamic-community-fba/docs/2_getting_started/home.rst

 *******

 Species represent the metabolites in the system using the ``Species`` object you can easily retrieve details such as the molecular formula, charge, and the compartment of the species.
-Furthermore you can list the reactions in which a species is consumed or created
+Furthermore you can list the reactions in which a species is consumed or synthesized

 .. code-block:: python

-    species: Species = model.getSpecies("M_pi_c")
+    species: Species = iJR904.getSpecies("M_pi_c")

     species.getChemFormula()
     species.getCharge()